PM Sunak very much looking forward to G20 summit in Sep: UK envoy | Education

 On culture being an important element of the G20, Ellis said he hoped art can be replicated where G20 brings people from all over the world.

-As India prepares for the mega G20 Summit to be hosted at a newly-inaugurated complex at Pragati Maidan in Delhi, the UK high commissioner said, ''Prime Minister Rishi Sunak is very much looking forward'' to the Leaders Summit.
+As India prepares for the mega G20 Summit to be hosted at a newly-inaugurated complex at Pragati Maidan in Delhi, the UK high commissioner said, ''Prime Minister Rishi Sunak is very much looking forward to coming back'' to India for the Leaders Summit.

 The UK high commissioner earlier took a round at the art exhibition 'Cut from the Same Cloth' by Seema Kohli, hosted at the iconic Bikaner House, which will open to the public from Saturday and will be on view till August 4.